How do you find accessible accommodation with a lung condition?

 - carrying your bags.

-You can request assistance up to two hours before your journey by calling 0800 0223720 or texting 60083.
+You can ask for assistance up to two hours before your journey by calling 0800 0223720 or texting 60083.
 You can also use the Passenger Assistance by Transreport app.

-You can find accessibility information and contact details for individual train companies via the National Rail website.
+You can find accessibility information and contact details for individual train companies on the National Rail website.

-You may be eligible for a Disabled Persons Railcard, which will save you money on train tickets for you and a travel companion.
+- You may be able to get a Disabled Persons Railcard, which will save you money on train tickets for you and a travel companion.
 Find out if you’re eligible and apply on the Trainline website.

 Abroad

 If you’re travelling by Eurostar, you can organise special assistance by using their contact form or calling them on +44 (0)3432 186 186.
-They recommend organising assistance at least 48 hours before departure.
+They recommend arranging assistance at least 24 hours before you travel.

-If you use oxygen, they ask that you bring a letter from your doctor to show at security.
+If you use oxygen, you must bring a letter from your GP to show at security.

 You can find out more about assistance on Eurostar trains on their website.